 Violinist: United wouldn't let her board with instrument

-This undated publicity photo provided by her attorney, Philip A. MacNaughton, shows professional violinist Yennifer Correia in Venezuela.
-United Airlines says it wants to contact Correia, who says she was barred by a United supervisor from boarding a plane with her violin on Sunday, June 4, 2017, in Houston, leading to a scuffle that caused her to miss her flight and she thinks may have injured her hand.
+United Airlines says it wants to contact a musician who says she was barred by a United supervisor from boarding a plane with her violin, leading to a scuffle that caused her to miss her flight and she thinks may have injured her hand.
+Yennifer Correia and her attorney say the scuffle happened Sunday in Houston as the Memphis musician was preparing to fly to Missouri for a symphony rehearsal.

 Add your comments below